Champ d'Or Estate: The building

-Champ d'Or took five years to plan and construct—using materials from all over the nation.
+Champ d'Or took five years to plan and construct, using materials from all over the nation.
 The 25 acre estate includes the 48000 sqft mansion, an adjacent one-and-a-half-acre lake, formal gardens, indoor and outdoor swimming area, a tennis court, a tennis house and two small and symmetrical guard buildings.
 The sprawling house features a dome with a ceiling height of 78 ft; a ballroom with Versailles-style mirrors; a garden room with windows which descend electronically, opening to a veranda which seats 450 for dinner; a two-story Chanel-styled closet in the master; a theater; a bowling alley, and a racquetball court.

 Controversy

-Because of its size, soaring price tag, and what critics see as a gaudy interior, Champ d'Or has been depicted as one of the region's most glaring displays of wealth-driven foppery.
+Because of its size, soaring price tag (The home has been listed for sale multiple times, with prices ranging between 27.5 million and 60 million}, and what critics see as a gaudy interior, Champ d'Or has been depicted as one of the region's most glaring displays of wealth-driven foppery.
 In April 2009, D Magazine named the property "The Biggest Little Teardown in Texas", scathingly writing:

 In the distance, you’ll see something so huge and so incongruous in its French-baroque-meets-Plano-McMansion mashup that it seems more hallucination than house.

 The chateau's ornate design, including marble floors, gold plated elevator, and hand-carved spiral staircase did not appeal to prospective buyers for several years.
 The house passed from listing agent to listing agent, from 2003 to 2009, with no serious offers.